Hillary Clinton as First Lady of Arkansas: Other activities

 In the summer of 1992, Clinton unveiled a program aiming to decrease the state's infant mortality rate by helping to provide prenatal checkups to pregnant individuals.

 Clinton continued to practice law with the Rose Law Firm while she was the first lady of Arkansas.
 Bill Clinton's Republican opponent in his 1986 gubernatorial reelection campaign accused the Clintons of conflict of interest because Rose Law did state business; the Clintons countered the charge by saying that state fees were walled off by the firm before her profits were calculated.

 One of the numerous activities Clinton took part in addition to being first lady of Arkansas was serving from 1982 until 1988 on the board of directors of the New World Foundation.
 The foundation funded a variety of New Left interest groups.
 Clinton served as the board's president for a portion of her time on it.
 From 1987 to 1991, Clinton was the first chair of the American Bar Association's Commission on Women in the Profession, created to address gender bias in the legal profession and induce the association to adopt measures to combat it.
 Clinton was also chairman of the board of the Children's Defense Fund.
 She was additionally on the board of the Arkansas Children's Hospital's Legal Services from 1988 until 1992 In addition to her positions with nonprofit organizations, she also held positions on the corporate board of directors of TCBY (1985–92), Wal-Mart Stores (1986–92) and Lafarge (1990–92).
-TCBY and Wal-Mart were Arkansas-based companies that were also clients of Rose Law.
-Clinton was the first female member on Wal-Mart's board, added following pressure on chairman Sam Walton to name a woman to it.
-Once there, she pushed successfully for Wal-Mart to adopt more environmentally friendly practices.
-She was largely unsuccessful in her campaign for more women to be added to the company's management and was silent about the company's famously anti-labor union practices.

 Clinton was named Arkansas Woman of the Year in 1983 and Arkansas Mother of the Year in 1984.

 When Bill Clinton thought about not running again for governor in 1990, Hillary considered running.
 Private polls were unfavorable, however, and in the end he ran and was reelected for what was ultimately final term as governor.